-Support (X, DB^i) the local support count of X at site S_i .
-For a given minimum support threshold s, X is globally large (or globally frequent) if Support $(X, DB) \ge s \times D$, where D is the number of transactions in database DB; correspondingly X is locally large (or locally frequent) at site S_i if Support $(X, DB^i) \ge s \times D_i$, where D_i is the number of transactions in database partition DB_i .
-In the following, L denotes the globally large itemsets in DB, and $L{(k)}$ the globally large k-itemsets in L. The essential task of a distributed association rule mining algorithm is to find the globally large itemsets L.
+For any itemset X and transaction T we say T contains X if and only if $X \subseteq T$.
+For any itemset X and any group of transactions A, Support(X, A) is the number of transactions in A which contain X. We call Support(X, DB) the global support count of the itemset X in the database DB and Support (X, DB^i) the local support count of X at site S_i .
+For a given minimum support threshold s, X is globally large (or globally frequent) if $Support(X, DB) \ge s \times D$, where D is the number of transactions in database DB; correspondingly X is locally large (or locally frequent) at site S_i if $Support(X, DB^i) \ge s \times D_i$, where D_i is the number of transactions in database partition DB_i .
+In the following, Ldenotes the globally large itemsets in DB, and $L{(k)}$ the globally large k-itemsets in L. The essential task of a distributed association rule mining algorithm is to find the globally large itemsets L.